 |Differentiation||Peer-to-peer communication, face-to-face communications, paid and earned media that drives trial, down-funnel communications aimed at specific program/subject areas||Brand experience (how students experience the NAU difference), brand platform, key themes, program-specific proof points, and differentiators|

 |Relevance||Paid digital, collateral, email, targeted earned and paid traditional media, shared and owned channels, and “down funnel” EM communications||Specific programs, delivery channels, program rankings, and other “proof points”|

 |Credibility||Earned media (local, regional, national, general, and trades)||Research, scholarship, third party commentary, major institutional news/initiatives, and third- party endorsements|

 |Awareness||Paid mass media (OOH, radio, TV, print, mass digital channels)||Brand platform, key themes|

 The further up the brand food chain you go, the more precise the messaging and specific communication channels become.
 As a result, most of our communications for marketing specific programs fall into the “relevance” and “differentiation” categories, leaving our institutional brand efforts to provide “air cover” that help support our program marketing efforts.

 Building a campaign

-We added market research and branding strategy to these building blocks to craft an authentic, engaging brand campaign—Bring Your Aspirations.
+We added market research and branding strategy to these building blocks to craft an authentic, engaging brand campaign—Together, We Are Boundless.